 More information on Ranking Multipliers can be found here.

 More information on BRC Formats can be found here.

 Entries: Entries will be taken via the Sport80 system at www.bf.sport80.com.
 If you have any problems entering, please contact email@example.com in the first instance.

 Late entries: After the closing date may be accepted at double entry fee at the organisers’ discretion.
-Contact events@britishfencing where late entries will be dealt with on a case by case basis.
+Contact eventsadmin@britishfencing where late entries will be dealt with on a case by case basis.

-Check In: There is no check-in at this event.
-Fencers must report to their piste, ready to fence, 15mins before the scheduled start time.
+Check-In: There is no check-in at this event.
+Fencers must report to the referee on their piste, ready to fence, 15mins before the scheduled start time.

 Poules will be drawn and displayed online at 6pm the day before the competition.
 Information will also be displayed at the venue.